Pityriasis rosea: Treatment

 The condition usually resolves on its own within 6 to 8 weeks, and management is symptomatic.
 Oral antihistamines or topical steroids may be used to decrease itching.
-Steroids do provide relief from itching, and improve the appearance of the rash, but they also cause the new skin that forms (after the rash subsides) to take longer to match the surrounding skin color.
+Steroids do provide relief from itching, and improve the appearance of the rash, but they also cause the new skin that forms after the rash subsides to take longer to match the surrounding skin color.
 While no scarring has been found to be associated with the rash, scratching should be avoided.
 It is possible that scratching can make itching worse and an itch–scratch cycle may develop with regular scratching (that is, the patient itches more because they scratch, so they scratch more because they itch, and so on).
 Irritants such as soaps with fragrances, chlorinated water, wool, and synthetic fabrics should be avoided.
 Lotions that help stop or prevent itching may be helpful.

 Direct sunlight makes the lesions resolve more quickly.
 According to this principle, medical treatment with ultraviolet light has been used to hasten resolution, though studies disagree whether it decreases itching or not.
 UV therapy is most beneficial in the first week of the eruption.

 A updated 2019 meta-analysis concluded that compared with placebo or no treatment, oral acyclovir probably leads to increased good practitioner-rated rash improvement, its effect on itch was inconclusive.
-Oral erythromycin was found to be effective for treating the rash and relieving the itch based on one early trial; however, a later study could not confirm these results.
+Oral erythromycin was found in one early trial to be effective for treating the rash and relieving the itch; however, a later study could not confirm these results.